In flurry of court activity, rulings on abortion bans mixed - NewsBreak

 Much of the court activity focused on trigger laws adopted in 13 states that were designed to take effect quickly upon last week's ruling.
 Additional lawsuits also target old anti-abortion laws that were left on the books and went unenforced under Roe.
 Newer abortion restrictions that were put on hold pending the Supreme Court ruling are also coming back into play.

-In Wisconsin, the Democratic attorney general filed a lawsuit Tuesday challenging an abortion ban that has been on the books for 173 years.
-Abortion opponents argued the old law is now in effect, and abortion providers in the state have stopped offering the procedure.
+Wisconsin's Democratic attorney general filed a lawsuit Tuesday challenging a ban that has been on the books for 173 years.
+Abortion opponents argued it's now in effect, and abortion providers in the state have stopped offering the procedure.
 But Attorney General Josh Kaul said an abortion-friendly law passed in 1985 supersedes the older law.

 In Mississippi, Jackson Women’s Health Organization filed a lawsuit Monday seeking to stay open, after the Republican attorney general published notice that the state’s trigger law would take effect in 10 days.
 Iowa Republican Gov. Kim Reynolds said Tuesday she would turn to the courts to try to end most abortions in the state.

 Federal cases were dismissed in some states and may be refiled in state courts, where state constitutional issues will be raised.
-The dismissal of a case in Utah led lawmakers there to say that a 2019 law banning abortion after 18 weeks of gestation would now go into effect, though it was not immediately clear if that was the case.
+The dismissal of a case in Utah led lawmakers to say that a 2019 law banning abortion after 18 weeks of gestation would now go into effect.
+But Planned Parenthood called the dismissal a “procedural move” and said it could still challenge the ban.
 A day earlier, a judge blocked enforcement of a near-total ban on abortion for at least two weeks.

 Merritt Watts, another protester, told the AP she moved to South Carolina from California last year and if she still lived in California, she would have “completely different rights.”